Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Nearest Neighbor Co-kriging Gaussian Process

-Using the Markovian property of the co-kriging model, the joint likelihood can be now factorized as a product of likelihoods from different fidelity levels conditional on augmented latent interpolants, i.e.:
+Using the Markovian property of the co-kriging model, the joint likelihood can be factorized as a product of likelihoods from different fidelity levels conditional on augmented spatial interpolants, i.e.:

 where $\circ$ is the Hadamard production symbol and $y_{t-1}(\bfS_{t}) \subset \mathbf{\tilde{y}}_{t-1}$.
 Based on the NNGP prior on the $\bfw_{1:T}$ described above, we can write the joint prior distribution of $\tilde{\bfw}_{1:T}$ as: